apify/apify-docs/docs/actors/development/input_schema.md

     {
         "title": "Cheerio Crawler input",
-        "description": "To update crawler to another site you need to change startUrls and pageFunction options!", "type": "object",
+        "description": "To update crawler to another site, you need to change startUrls and
+            pageFunction options!",
+        "type": "object",
         "schemaVersion": 1,
         "properties": {